Best Checking Accounts of February 2025

 What is overdraft protection?

 Overdraft protection prevents the rejection of charges that exceed your available account balance.
-You connect a backup account, such as a savings or secondary checking account, to cover purchases when your primary account lacks the funds.
-Banks have varying fees and terms that come with this service that you’ll want to understand before you opt in to this service.
+You connect a backup account, such as a savings or secondary checking account, to cover purchases when your primary account lacks funds.
+Make sure you understand the various fees and terms that can come with this service before you opt in.

 How do I close a checking account?

-Your bank may require you to call or visit a local branch to close your account.
-Before you do, move your automatic transactions to the new account.
+Your bank may require that you call or visit a local branch to close your account.
+Make sure you move all automatic transactions to the new checking account.

 How many checking accounts can I have?